MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/concepts/groundedness.md

   ],
 }
 ```
-**Expected Outcome:**
+**Expected outcome:**

-The API detects that "5%" is ungrounded because it does not match the provided grounding source "4.5%".
-The response includes the correction text: "The interest rate is 4.5%."
+The API detects that `5%` is ungrounded because it does not match the provided grounding source `4.5%`.
+The response includes the correction text: `"The interest rate is 4.5%."`

-### Content Creation with Historical Data
+### Content creation with historical data
 **Use case**:
-You are creating content that involves historical data or events, where accuracy is critical to maintaining credibility and avoiding misinformation.
+You're creating content that involves historical data or events, where accuracy is critical to maintaining credibility and avoiding misinformation.

 Example API Request: